 Split wine on your favorite shirt?
 Had a nosebleed on a pillowcase?
 Trying to get dog mess out of your sofa cushions?
 Has the baby wet the mattress topper?
 All these gross-out stains can be tricky to get rid of.
 Happily, we've put together a guide on each:

 - Best ways to get rid of urine stains

-Why?
-You've hung something freshly ironed in your wardrobe or put bedding in the drawer but it's gotten creased in the meantime and now you need it to look good fast.
+You've hung something freshly ironed in your closet or put bedding in the drawer but it's gotten creased in the meantime and now you need it to look good fast.

-Hack?
-If you don't have a tumble dryer, the only option is to iron.
-Sorry.
-If you do, though, pop the item in it with a dryer sheet and an ice cube for 10 minutes; it'll come out smelling fresh and wrinkle-free.
+Laundry hacks: If you don't have a tumble dryer, the only option is to iron.
+If you do have a dryer, though, pop the item in it with a dryer sheet and an ice cube for 10 minutes; it'll come out smelling fresh and wrinkle-free.

 5 best tumble dryers

 Find the best model for your home at the best price in our buyer's guide.

 Laundry hacks 12: How to get laundry to dry faster

 Why won't your clothes dry faster?
 If you've overloaded your tumble dryer, it's likely the laundry is taking ages to dry.
 But if you've got little time to get those jeans/spare bedding dry and need to speed things up, there is a handy laundry hack to try.